Eddie Eagan: Personal life

 In 1927 Eagan married Margaret Colgate, who was a member of the family that founded Colgate-Palmolive.
 In 1932 he was admitted to the New York bar and began a career in private practice.
 He spent five years as an Assistant United States Attorney for the Southern District of New York before joining the United States Army Air Forces.
 During World War II, he served in the Air Transport Command and visited nearly every place where the Army had planes.
 He retired with the rank of lieutenant colonel and earned numerous decorations.
-After the war, Egan was appointed chairman of the New York State Athletic Commission.
+After the war, Eagan was appointed chairman of the New York State Athletic Commission.
 He resigned in 1951 to focus on his law practice.

 Eddie Eagan set a world record for the fastest circumnavigation of the globe by scheduled airlines on December 13, 1948.
-He traveled 20,559 miles stopping at 18 different stations and beat the previous record by 20 hours and 15 minutes.
+He traveled 20,559 miles in 147 hours and 15 minutes stopping at 18 different stations and beat the previous record by 20 hours and 15 minutes.

 He died at age 70 in New York City and was interred at Greenwood Union Cemetery.